Peaceful World (album)

-Peaceful World is the eighth studio album (a double-LP) by rock band The Rascals, released on May 5, 1971.
+Peaceful World is the eighth studio album (a double-LP) by the American rock band The Rascals, released on May 5, 1971.
 It peaked at number 122 on the Billboard 200 chart.
 In Canada, the album reached number 50.
 The single "Love Me" reached number 95 on the Billboard Hot 100.

 History

 Vocalist Eddie Brigati left the Rascals in August 1970, with guitarist Gene Cornish leaving the following month.
 By October, a new lineup of the Rascals was assembled featuring original members Felix Cavaliere (vocals/keyboards) and Dino Danelli (drums), and several new players, including ex-Paul Butterfield Blues Band guitarist Buzz Feiten and vocalist Annie Sutton.
 Peaceful World was the first album featuring this new version of the band.
 It was also the Rascals' first album for the CBS/Columbia label, after almost six years with Atlantic Records.

 Many of the songs on Peaceful World were jazz-influenced, as opposed to the "blue-eyed soul" style of the Rascals' heyday; the title track, in particular, was a long piece featuring improvisation and multiple extended solos.

 Peaceful World was reissued along with The Island of Real on the BGO label in 2008.